XtraWyze/AI-PC-Assistant/local_ai_assistant/README.md

 Press Enter to speak or type directly.
 Say "quit" or press `Ctrl+C` to exit.

+## Orchestrator + tool calling

+- `assistant.orchestrator.Orchestrator` now owns every LLM turn, including JSON tool-calling via the Ollama HTTP API.
+- Tool definitions live in `tools/tools_manifest.json`.
+Each entry specifies the module, function name, and JSON schema so the model can call it safely.
+- If your local Ollama build does not yet support chat tool-calling, set `ENABLE_LLM_TOOLS = False` in `config.py`; the orchestrator will automatically skip the `tools` payload and fall back to plain chat completions.
+- To add a new capability:
+	1. Implement a Python function (typically under `modules/`) that exposes the functionality you need.
+	2. Append a new object to `tools/tools_manifest.json` with the tool name, description, module path, callable name, and parameter schema.
+	3. Restart `assistant.py` so the orchestrator reloads the manifest.

+The orchestrator automatically handles routing, executing tools, and feeding tool responses back into the LLM, so the main loop stays lean.

 ## Built-in local commands

 These run instantly without the LLM: